 “Boxing Day… what the heck is that all about?”

-Going back to my college days in Pennsylvania, that question was often thrown my way.
-So, as a proud Englishman, here it goes, this is what it’s all about.
+As a proud Englishman, here it goes, this is what it’s all about.

 First and foremost, it’s about a full slate of 10 Premier League games all taking place on the same day.
 That doesn’t happen often, New Years Day and the final day of the season are the only other times, so that special feeling of non-stop soccer really gets the juices flowing.
 The eyes of the world are on the Premier League on Boxing Day, it is the one day of the year when only games in the UK dominate global soccer coverage and bumper crowds draw in millions in revenue for the clubs on a special day for everyone involved.